GREEN LIVING

 10. Heated Clothing and Bedding

 Are you one of those people who is always cold?
 Perhaps you might be interested in a jacket with battery operated warming panels.
-Ravean is a start up company making heated jackets, vests, gloves and hoodies – powered with battery packs.
+Ravean is start up company making heated jackets, vests, gloves and hoodies – powered with battery packs.
 And now you can also get the hipster Rumpl blanket in a battery heated form as well via their crowdfunding page.
 Check out the video below.

 Before using an electric blanket or pad for sleeping while camping be sure to read these safety tips.
 I have had an electric blanket catch fire before while we were sitting in bed!